chrisprice/knockout-arrows/blog.md

 #Static meta-programming

 [Esprima](https://github.com/ariya/esprima), [estraverse](https://github.com/Constellation/estraverse) and [escodegen](https://github.com/Constellation/escodegen) are existing tools for static meta-programming, a fancy way of saying "messing around with the source code before it's executed".
-The tools are well documented and in this case using them is as simple as -
+The tools are well documented on their respective sites but and in this case I think the APIs are obvious enough -

 ```
 function rewriteBindingValue(stringFromMarkup) {